-Diluted earnings per share - Airbus' categories of dilutive potential ordinary shares are share-settled Performance Units relating to Long-Term Incentive Plans ("LTIP") and the convertible bond issued on 1 July 2015.
-In 2016, it also included the last Stock Option Plan ("SOP") expired in December 2016.
-During 2017, the average price of the Company's shares exceeded the exercise price of the share-settled Performance

-Units and therefore 505,536 shares (in 2016: 287,807 shares) were considered in the calculation of diluted earnings per share.
-The dilutive effect of the convertible bond was also considered in the calculation of diluted earnings per share in 2017, by adding back \in 7 million of interest expense to the profit for the period attributable to equity owners of the parent (2016: \in 7 million) and by including 5,022,990 of dilutive potential ordinary shares.
+Diluted earnings per share - The Company's categories of dilutive potential ordinary shares are share-settled Performance Units relating to Long-Term Incentive Plans ("LTIP") and the convertible bond issued on 1 July 2015.
+During 2018, the average price of the Company's shares exceeded the exercise price of the share-settled Performance Units and therefore 752,107 shares (2017: 505,536 shares) were considered in the calculation of diluted earnings per share.
+The dilutive effect of the convertible bond was also considered in the calculation of diluted earnings per share in 2018, by adding back €7 million of interest expense to the profit for the period attributable to equity owners of the parent (2017: €7 million) and by including 5,022,990 of dilutive potential ordinary shares.

-2017 2016 Profit for the period attributable to equity owners of the parent (Net income) €2,880 million €1,002 million Weighted average number of ordinary shares (diluted) (1) 779,301,228 779,109,634 Diluted earnings per share €3.70 €1.29
+2018 2017 Profit for the period attributable to equity owners of the parent (Net income), adjusted for diluted calculation (1) €3,061 million €2,368 million Weighted average number of ordinary shares (diluted) (2) 780,943,038 779,301,228 Diluted earnings per share (1) €3.92 €3.04

-(1) Dilution assumes conversion of all potential ordinary shares.
+Previous year figures are restated due to the application of IFRS 15.
+Dilution assumes conversion of all potential ordinary shares.

-Intangible Assets
+17. Intangible Assets

-Intangible assets comprise (i) goodwill (see "- Note 5: Scope of Consolidation"), (ii) capitalised development costs (see "- Note 2: "Significant Accounting Policies") and (iii) other intangible assets, e.g. internally developed software and acquired intangible assets.
+Intangible assets comprise (i) goodwill (see "- Note 5: Scope of Consolidation"), (ii) capitalised development costs (see "- Note 2: Significant Accounting Policies") and (iii) other intangible assets, e.g. internally developed software and acquired intangible assets.